-If the healthcare provider that prescribed you Juxtapid is participating in LOWER you may be eligible to participate.
+If you have been prescribed Juxtapid you may be eligible to participate in LOWER.
 Your decision to participate in this study is voluntary.
 Full detailed information about the study is described in the informed consent form.

 To learn more about LOWER, talk to your healthcare provider who prescribed Juxtapid for you or call our Registry Call Center at our toll-free number, 1-877-902-4099.

 The purpose of the Pregnancy Exposure Registry is to collect information on pregnancies and babies whose mothers were treated with Juxtapid during pregnancy or within 30 days prior to the first day of their last menstrual period before a positive pregnancy test.
 Juxtapid should not be used in women who are pregnant, possibly pregnant or are planning to become pregnant because it may harm the unborn baby.
 Women who are capable of becoming pregnant should have a negative pregnancy test before starting Juxtapid and should use an effective method of birth control during therapy with Juxtapid.
 However, any woman who becomes pregnant while taking Juxtapid will be asked to enroll into this pregnancy exposure registry.
 If you become pregnant while taking Juxtapid, stop taking Juxtapid and call your doctor right away.
 You are also encouraged to volunteer to participate in the pregnancy exposure registry.